Safe Return to Schools Plan

 Face Coverings (Masks)

-Masks are optional in all district schools and buildings, and on school buses.
+Masks are optional in all district schools and buildings.

 The district will honor personal and parent choice with regard to mask-wearing.
 Some staff or students will choose not to wear a mask while others will continue wearing one.
 As always, we ask that everyone respect the individual choices of others.
 Our schools and classrooms will continue to provide a safe and welcoming environment for all.

-- COVID vaccinations are encouraged but are not required for anyone 5 years and older.
-Families may visit our website for vaccine information.
+COVID vaccinations are encouraged but are not required for anyone 12 years and older.

 - Continued learning opportunities for quarantined preschool classes will be shared with families in the event of a quarantine.
 These opportunities will include a blend of synchronous and asynchronous learning.